DanielTrupp/DanielTrupp.github.io/essays/reflection.md

 ### A Broad Perspective

 A concept like software engineering is extremely complex and time consuming to realize, thus why universities have it as an upper-division course.
 The wide range of topics in such courses are designed to give studens an experience using the tools and methodology used by developers while providing instructional material.
+At the core of any software development experience, there is the tech stack.
+This is the protocol of applications opened and steps taken to get to the baseline working environment.
+For example, one may open their web browser, then their github, then then create a project in githb, then clone it locally, then open that project in a development environment, then run a script to load packages, and the they would begin to code.